Ken3121/QR-code/README-template.md

 ### Continued development

-I would still like to add media queries and work on accessibility.
-I will probably submit a second version with sizes more in line with the design.
+I would still like work on accessibility and getting the sizing right.
+In my second uploaded version, I tried to get the sizing a bit closer to the design.